 Browsing 50 - 60 results of 1160 programs

+Join Ron Hipschman at a live webcast where he’ll investigate sound waves, interference, beats, and harmonics.
 What is sound?
 How high a pitch can you hear?
 Can two sounds add up to no sound?
 Explore these questions and more in this resonant presentation.
-Listen as we demonstrate what all those sound jargon words mean.
-If you’ve ever wondered what frequency, wavelength, amplitude and other words of sound mean, we’ll explore them in this demo-packed webcast.
+First Thursdays of the Month • 6:00 P.M.--10:00 P.M.